pgaljan/pgaljan.github.io/_posts/2025-5-1-Mockup-as-Code-with-SaltUML.md

 @endsalt

 ```

 </details>

-One can learn its primitives and be productive within a few hours of playing around with it.
-With a bit of experience SaltUML allows very rapid prototyping and iteration of graphical designs.
+## Getting Started

+The learning curve is remarkably gentle.
+Within a few hours of experimenting, you can create functionally accurate UI wireframes.
+The markup language feels intuitive for anyone with basic HTML experience.
+Find a rendering and authoring experience that feels natural to you, whether it's a whiteboard application like [Miro](https://miro.com/diagramming/plantuml-online/), an extension to [VSCode](https://marketplace.visualstudio.com/items?itemName=jebbs.plantuml), or just playing around in the plantuml [playgrounds](https://plantuml.com/salt) with the sample code.

 Salt explicitly focuses on **function** over form.
 Users with light HTML experience will find the [Creole](https://plantuml.com/creole) engine very flexible in formatting.
-You can declare your own sprites, but the Openiconic library has an analog for virtually every icon I have needed.
+You can declare your own sprites, but the [Openiconic](https://plantuml.com/openiconic) library has an analog for virtually every icon I have needed.
+I have gathered a handful of templates for mobile and web apps in the [salt](https://github.com/pgaljan/dac/blob/main/salt.md) section of the [dac](https://github.com/pgaljan/dac) project, which you can use regardless of the renderer you choose.

+## Results
+Once I integrated this into my design workflows, I've found that my designs are much more consistent and accurate, while being much more fluid, with versionable, iterable assets.
+I've created a library of re-usable templates like the AWS dashboard which can be leveraged across projects, improving collaboration and communication.